otrv4/otrv4/otrv4.md

 To create a user profile, assemble:

-1. Cramer-Shoup key-pair: PK, SK
+1. Cramer-Shoup key-pair
-2. Version support information: string in the same format as OTRv3 Query Messages [3]
-3. Profile Expiration  (TODO: what format?)
+2. Version: a string corresponding to the user's supported OTR versions.
+   The format is described in OTRv3 under the section "OTR Query Messages".
+   [3]
+3. Profile Expiration: This is the date the profile expires.
+It contains the amount of seconds from the epoch to the expiration date.
+Its format is the same as the "date-time" described in section 5.6 of RFC3339 [8].
-4. Profile Signature: signature of the profile using the Cramer-Shoup secret key
+4. Profile Signature by the Cramer-Shoup key
-5. (optional) Transition Signature: signature of the profile by the user's version 3 DSA secret key.
+5. (optional) Transition Signature of the profile by the user's OTRv3 DSA key.
+   Transitional signature to enable contacts that trust the user's version 3 DSA key to trust the user's profile in version 4.
 This is only used if the user supports version 3 and 4.

 One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile.
 This is created using the